Tythos/sdsu/README.rst

  > python -c "import sdsu; sdsu.main()"

+Note that, for Tornado-based servers, Windows users stop the service using *CRTL + PAUSE/BREAK*.

 Overview
 --------

-The Secure, Dual-use Server Usage provides:
+The Secure, Dual-use Server Utility, or SDSU, provides:

-* A preconfigured, multi-handler Tornado web server
+* A preconfigured, multi-handler, Tornado-based web server

 * Static file hosting from the */static* subdirectory